Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - Astro Boy

-If you want a deeper read on this demographic label specifically, I’ve also covered it here: kodomomuke anime.
+If you want a deeper read on this demographic label, then I have covered it here: kodomomuke anime.

-My take: If I want an anime that makes me feel something without punching me emotionally, romance is my safe pick.
+My take: When I want a show that makes me feel something without wrecking me, romance is my safe pick.

 Romance anime covers everything from cute romcoms to messy heartbreak.
-If you like romance with a darker twist, paranormal romance is its own little lane—and honestly, it can be addictive.
-(If that’s your vibe, I’ve got a list of horror romance anime too.)
+If you like it with a darker twist, then paranormal romance is its own addictive little lane.

 - Clannad